 This course provides an introduction to the Celtic peoples from the Bronze Age to interactions with the Greeks and Romans.
 It discusses the types of evidence available for the understanding of Celtic cultures relating to archaeology (including art and architecture, numismatics (coins), weaponry, trade, votive offerings), history (Greek and Roman sources, geography), linguistics (inscriptions, place-names, Celtic language family-tree), and customs (burial, dining, drinking, dress, warfare, religion).
+Acceptable as a credit in history.
 Three credits.

-132 Celtic Civilization II
+Celtic Civilization II

 This course covers the Celtic languages and cultures of Scotland, Ireland, Wales, Brittany, the Isle of Man, and Cornwall from the early historic to the early modern period.
 Topics will include music, folklore, literature, present-day revival movements, and the meaning of Celtic culture in North America today.
+Acceptable as a credit in history.
 Prerequisite: CELT 131.
 Three credits.